 For every newly detected application the UE evaluates the URSP rules in the order of Rule Precedence and determines if the application is matching the Traffic descriptor of any URSP rule.

+NOTE 0: An application can contain traffic flows matching different URSP rules and be associated with different PDU sessions accordingly.